International Admission Requirements

-You may also offer proof of English language proficiency by providing any one of the following +−
+By providing any one of the following +−

 - A high school diploma from a four-year U.S. high school with a letter from the institution verifying that you graduated without ESL support.
 Please note, GED Diplomas are not accepted.

-- Completion of a transferable non-ESL English composition course- with a grade of "C" or better-from a regionally or nationally accredited U.S institution of higher education (a 2-year college or a 4-year college or university).
+- Completion of a transferable non-ESL English composition course with a grade of "C" or better from a regionally or nationally accredited U.S institution of higher education (a 2-year college or a 4-year college or university).

 - An associate, bachelor's, master's or doctoral degree from the U.S. or overseas campus of an accredited U.S. institution of higher education.